sabr5840/Four-in-a-row-game/README.md

 ## Demo

-Check out the live demo on GitHub Pages: Four in a Row Game
+Check out the live demo on GitHub Pages: https://sabr5840.github.io/Four-in-a-row-game/

 ## Overview of the Code